GP practice rent abatements – explained

 Under the 2004 Directions, regardless of the total costs of improvements, the rent abatement will run for 10 years.

-The 2013 Directions introduced a new proportionate scale dependent upon the total costs of the improvements:
+The 2013 and 2024 Directions introduced new proportionate scale dependent upon the total costs of the improvements:

 How is the abatement applied?